 Trading on live markets does not mean having to quit your job.
 In fact, helpfully for those still unsure about it, online trading can be approached as a part-time job.
 It requires only a few minutes to place investments where you feel there is potential.
-For anyone that commutes it can even be done while traveling to and from work, with thanks to the helpful apps which allow you to trade remotely from your phone.
+For anyone that commutes it can even be done while travelling to and from work, with thanks to the helpful apps which allow you to trade remotely from your phone.
 As long as you properly organised and dedicate the time to it, as well as the associated keeping up to date with current affairs, online trading can be worked around a current full-time job, which is partly behind its popularity.

-Like any kind of investment, online trading does of course come with risk.
+Like any kind of investment, online trading does, of course, come with risk.
 While there are those who profit greatly, there are of course those who make losses.
-The secret is to be patient and start to understand how the market operates – that way you are able to make well informed speculations, quickly if necessary.
+The secret is to be patient and start to understand how the market operates – that way you are able to make well-informed speculations, quickly if necessary.